pytchlang/pytch-tutorials/bunner/tutorial.md

 When the score changes I'll get the bunny sprite to send out a broadcast message.
-When this score sprite receives that it will look up the score, calculate the _first digit_ of the score, and set the costume to the corresponding digit.
-I use the f-string trick in this to select the right costume name based on the "tens" value of the score.
+When this score sprite receives that it will look up the score, calculate the _units digit_ of the score, and set the costume to the corresponding digit.
+I use the f-string trick in this to select the right costume name based on the "units" value of the score.

-Calculating the first digit is easy if we assume the score is never more than 99.
+Calculating the units digit is easy.
 We divide the score by ten and _take the remainder_.
 This is what the Python `%` operator does.

 {{< commit display-digits-on-message1 >}}